kumahq/kuma-website/app/_src/production/index.md

 {{site.mesh_product_name}} offers many security features that you can use to ensure your service mesh is safe.

-Here's a few of the main features:
+Here are a few of the main features:

 * [Secure the access to your {{site.mesh_product_name}} deployment]<!--(/docs/{{ page.version }}/production/secure-deployment/certificates/)-->
 * [Store sensitive data with secrets]<!--(/docs/{{ page.version }}/production/secure-deployment/secrets/)-->